sigmdel/lazmqttc/README.md

 Only a single translation into French is provided: `lazmqttc.fr.po`.
 However there is a template file, `lazmqttc.po`, that can be used to create a translation into other languages.

-The choice of language, is done automatically based on the system locale when the program starts up.
+The choice of language is done automatically based on the system locale when the program starts up.
 There is no provision for choosing the language at run-time.
 Those that prefer to use the English language version even if a translation into the national language exists can achieve their goal by renaming or erasing the `languages` directory.

 ## 7. Improvements and Development